myyc/persoarabic_xkb_layout/README.md

 * There is some redundancy (two ways for و, two for ص, etc).
   It's not too bad but it's inefficient.
 * No keypad because I don't have a keypad.
-* If you don't have a keypad, most western numerals are not accessible.
-I wanted to keep Arabic and Persian numerals where they are different.
-Switch layouts to access them.
+* If you don't have a keypad, western numerals are only accessible using alt+shift, which is clunky.
+I wanted to keep Arabic and Persian numerals, so if you need to type western ones quickly you should switch layout.

 # TODO